Simdc/GPP/README.md

 - `output_fpar_filename`, `output_qc_filename`: Names for the output NetCDF files.
 - `lat_factor`, `lon_factor`: Coarsening factors for latitude and longitude (default values are `6`).

+#### Coarsening Factor:

+The coarsening factor controls how much the spatial resolution of the data is reduced by averaging neighboring cells.
+It is calculated as the ratio of the original resolution to the desired resolution:

+$Coarsening Factor=Original Resolution/Desired Resolution$

+For example, if the original grid has a resolution of 12° x 12° and you want to coarsen it to 2° x 2°, the coarsening factor would be 6 for both latitude and longitude.
+This means every 2x2 block of cells is averaged into a single coarsened cell.

 ### Helper Function: `save_to_netcdf`

 This function saves the processed data into NetCDF files with proper attributes.